Sat Nite March 5, 2011

 10 Brookline Street Cambridge, MA

-Wolf's Mardi Gras Balls are pleased to support the New Orleans Musicians Clinic which provides free medical care to musicians in need in New Orleans
+Wolf's Mardi Gras Ball is pleased to support the New Orleans Musicians Clinic which provides free medical care to musicians in need in New Orleans.

-Our country's health system is completely broken.
-The fact that so many of us are without any health care is, well, perverse.
+The fact that so many of us are without any health care is, well, f'd up.
 Until we are willing to agree on how to provide basic health care for all Americans, organizations such as the New Orleans Musicians Clinic remain necessary, and hence events like Wolf's Annual Mardi Gras Ball are also necessary.
-Yes, we do this because we love this music and love performing, and it's a heck of a fun show, but we feel obliged to walk around in ice-cold January and February Boston putting up fliers also on the hope that we can raise a couple thousand dollars so that our fellow musicians get basic medical care.
+Yes, we do this because we love this music and love performing (and it's a heck of a fun show) but we feel obliged to walk around in ice-cold January and February Boston putting up fliers ALSO on a hope that we can raise a couple thousand dollars so that our fellow musicians get basic medical care.

 That's my rant and I'm sticking with it..